Depo Provera Lawsuit Settlements

 Depo-Provera

 Depo-Provera is the brand name for medroxyprogesterone acetate.
-Often called the birth control shot, is an injectable form of contraception for women.
+Often called the birth control shot, it is an injectable form of contraception for women.
 It is administered by injection (in the arm or butt) every three months and provides a highly effective, long-lasting option without the need for daily attention, as long as it is taken on schedule.

 Pfizer has made a fortune from Depo Provera.
 A recent National Health Statistics Report from December 2023 indicates that nearly 24.5% of all sexually experienced women in the United States used Depo-Provera at some point between 2015 and 2019.